oniatsu/HotSwitch-HS/README.md

 # Preferences

-If you want to set some preferences, add the code at `~/.hammerspoon/init.lua`.
+If you want to set some preferences, you can use some option by adding codes at `~/.hammerspoon/init.lua`.

 For example: